How is the SNP making maternity services better?

 Improving maternity safety is a paramount, and the SNP is clear that expectant mothers that maternity services in Scotland are very safe for both mother and baby.

-In addition, the Scotland’s world leading Patient Safety Perinatal Improvement Programme works with maternity services across Scotland to drive improvements in care for mothers and babies.
+In addition, Scotland’s world leading Patient Safety Perinatal Improvement Programme works with maternity services across Scotland to drive improvements in care for mothers and babies.

 Expectant mothers can be reassured maternity services in Scotland are largely safe and of a high quality.